GollyGood/dstack/cookbooks/local-cookbooks/drupal/README.md

 * `drush::version`

-    Is the verion of drush to install from PHP's PEAR.
-Note the additional 0 at the end.
-To see available versions see [Drush's pear channel](http://pear.drush.org/).
+    The verion of drush to install using composer.
+To use drush with Drupal 8 use `dev-master`.
+For other supported versions see the install [drush documentation](http://docs.drush.org/en/master/install/).

-    **default:** `6.2.0.0`
+    **default:** `7.0.0`

 solr recipe